The positive impact of playing outside

 Getting your kids to play outside isn't just fun -- it's good for them!
-Here are five health benefits that come from getting your kids outside.
+Here are 3 health and social benefits that come from getting your kids outside.

 Promotes Social Skills

-We believe that getting kids to play outside -- and, specifically, engaging in unstructured play -- promotes a wide range of skills:
+We believe that getting kids to play outside -- and, specifically, engaging in unstructured (open end) play -- promotes a wide range of skills:

 In fact, the University of Missouri-Kansas' School of Education found that outdoor play has many brain-boosting benefits for kids, starting in infancy.
 The paper explains that outside play fosters "social, emotional, and cognitive competencies" in kids, including strengthening the language and communication interactions between young children who play together at the park.